alhassanmu/-alhassanmu_Notebook/_posts/2024-07-10 - Designing qPCR primers for HSP70 in B. pharaonis.md

 I then aligned the five downloaded sequences using  [CLUSTALW](https://www.genome.jp/tools-bin/clustalw).
 This helped me identify the conserved and variable regions of the sequences.
 I proceeded with the conserved regions for the primer design.

 ![alt text](../images/Alignment_Mytilus.png)
-Figure: Multiple sequence alignment of the *Mytilus* species
+Figure 1: Multiple sequence alignment of the *Mytilus* species

 ## **Picking of Primers**